Santhosh-S14/s2gallery/README.md

 - [ ] Adding parallel routes
       This parallel routing is to render a modal when a user clicks on an image within the application.
       When the page is refreshed, it is rendered as a standalone page.
+      [x] Added a modal to display the image when it is triggered via a soft navigation with Link tag.

 ## Credits